miogasuki/PotatoVN/project-info-galgamemanager.md

     *   `SettingsPage.xaml`: Contains the UI for application settings, including the "Magpie executable path" setting in the "Game" section.
     *   `GalgameSourcePage.xaml`: Contains the UI for individual game library configuration, including settings for auto-scan, auto-add/remove games, and per-library SaveMetaBackup toggle.
     *   `ShellPage.xaml`: The main shell of the application.
 Its `ItemsRepeater` for displaying event notifications now includes a `HyperlinkButton` that is visible when `CallbackButtonText` is provided in the `ShellEventViewModel`.
 This button is bound to the `ExecuteCallbackCommand` and uses `VisibilityHelper.Convert` for its visibility.
 *   **`Views/Dialog/`**: This subdirectory commonly houses `ContentDialog` XAML files used for focused editing tasks or user prompts (e.g., `EditPlayTimeDialog.xaml` for modifying game play history).
 These dialogs usually have a corresponding `.xaml.cs` for their logic and are instantiated and shown from ViewModels.
         *   `AddSourceDialog.xaml`: Dialog for adding new game library sources.
 Uses a ComboBox to select library type (currently supports "本地库" for local folders).
 The SelectedIndex is bound to the SelectItem property which determines the library type in LibraryViewModel.AddLibrary method.
+        *   `MixedPhraserEnabledDialog.xaml`: Dialog for configuring which search engines/databases are enabled in the mixed phraser.
+Contains checkboxes for Bangumi, VNDB, Ymgal, and Steam.
+The dialog receives a `MixedPhraserEnabled` configuration object and allows users to enable/disable individual phrasers.
+        *   **ContentDialog Localization Pattern**: ContentDialog elements follow specific localization conventions:
+            *   Use `x:Uid` attribute on the ContentDialog root element for title and button text
+            *   Localization keys use `.Title`, `.PrimaryButtonText`, `.SecondaryButtonText` suffixes
+            *   Child elements like CheckBox use `.Content` suffix for their text content
+            *   Example: `<ContentDialog x:Uid="MyDialog">` with localization key `MyDialog.Title`
 *   **`Models/`**: Contains data model classes representing the entities and data structures used within the client.
     *   **`ScanResult.cs`**: Defines models for storing and displaying the results of a game source scan.
         *   `GalgameScanResult`: Represents the overall result of a scan operation for a specific source, including `SourceId`, `SourceName`, `ScanTime`, and a list of individual path results.
 Stored in LiteDB.